 Over 2,900 scholarships of up to $5,000 will be awarded this academic year for U.S. citizen undergraduates to study or intern abroad.

 Award amounts will vary depending on the length of study and student need.
-Applicants who are studying a critical need language while abroad in a country in which the language is predominantly spoken can apply for a supplemental award of up to $3,000, for a combined total of $8,000.
+Applicants who are studying a critical need language while abroad can apply for a supplemental award of up to $3,000, for a combined total of $8,000.
 This award is competitive and offered to a limited number of Gilman scholars each year.
 Not all students who are studying these languages will receive $8,000.
 In addition to receiving additional funds for language study, students who are awarded the Critical Need Language Award and complete their Gilman Scholarship requirements will be offered the opportunity to take the ACTFL Oral Proficiency Interview (OPI).
 This test and the results will serve as both an evaluation measure of the award and as a credential for the award recipient.

 Critical Need Languages include: